Amenemnisu: Reign

+Lower Egypt

 Amenemnisu's existence was only confirmed in 1940 when the Tanite tomb of his successor Psusennes I was discovered by Pierre Montet: a gold bow cap inscribed with both Amenemnisu's royal name, Neferkare, and that of his successor Psusennes I was found within the tomb.
 Previously, his existence had been doubted as no objects naming him had been discovered.
 However, the memory of his short rule as the second pharaoh of the 21st Dynasty was preserved in Manetho's Epitome as a king Nephercheres who is assigned a short reign of four years.

+Upper Egypt

 Pardon of rebellions

 While his reign is generally obscure, the then High Priest of Amun at Thebes, Menkheperre, is known to have pardoned several leaders of a rebellion against the High Priest's authority during Amenemnisu's reign.
 These rebels had previously been exiled to the Western Oasis of Egypt in Year 25 of Smendes.
 These events are reported on the so-called Banishment Stela (Louvre C. 256), likely made during the brief reign of Amenemnisu.

+Reign Length

+Amenemnisu is thought to have ruled about 4 regnal years.

+Manetho assigns him a reign of four years under the name Nephercheres, the Greek rendering of Amenemnisu's throne name, Neferkare.
+Manetho's Aegyptiaca only exists in fragments and summaries by later writers, Africanus (Syncellus) lists Nephercherês (the third king in his sequence) as reigning for 4 years, Eusebius (Syncellus) lists Nephercherês with a reign of 4 years, Armenian Version of Eusebius records Nephercheres as ruling for 4 years.
+However, there are discrepancies in Manetho's record regarding the chronology, Nephercheres being placed after Psusennes I.

+A gold bow cap found by Pierre Montet, confirms he was actually the second king and Psusennes' predecessor.
+Before the 1940 discovery of that bow cap, Amenemnisu was known only through Manetho’s lists, leading some early historians to doubt his existence.

+Succession

+Amenemnisu was not succeeded by any of his children, but by his cousin Psusennes I - another maternal grandson of Ramesses XI.

+Burial

+At Tanis, Amenemnisu was buried along with his successor Psusennes I (NRT III).
+No tomb with the name of Amenemnisu have been found.